2016 Schedule of Events at Atlantis Casino Resort in Reno, Nevada

 OFFICIAL RACE TIME: Click here to set your watch to official race time.

-WEBCAST: Will be hosted during the race (starting about 1200 noon on Saturday, October 4 with a Live Webcam at Racer Check-In) for time splits, images, and more.
-Click here for the 2013 webcast.
-Stay tuned for the 2014 webcast link.
+WEBCAST: Will be hosted during the race for time splits, images, videos, and more.
+Click here for the 2015 webcast.

 RULES: Read them, learn them, live them: Click here.

-ROUTE: The Official Route for The 508 will be included in the Race Magazine and on this website.
+ROUTE: The Official Route for The 508 is included in the Race Magazine and on this website.

 DIVISIONS OFFERED.
 Click here for the info.

-BIKE SHOP SUPPORT AT THE START LINE AND BIKE SHIPPING: We are pleased to announce that Great Basic Bicycles of Reno, owned by 508 / 308 veteran Rich Staley will servs as the Official Bike Shop of the Silver State 508.
-They will have a neutral support van on the course on Sunday morning for the first 25 miles of the race (when your support teams are already up the road, waiting for you).
-If you want to pre-order anything special or extra for the race, or you need to ship a bike out in advance, then we recommend Bicycle John's for all your 508 needs!
+BIKE SHOP SUPPORT AT THE START LINE AND BIKE SHIPPING: Great Basin Bicycles of Reno, owned by 508 veteran Rich Staley will serve as the Official Bike Shop of the Silver State 508.
+If you want to pre-order anything special or extra for the race, or you need to ship a bike out in advance, then we recommend Great Basin Bicycles of Reno for all your 508 needs!
 Contact them by phone (775) 825-8258 or at 8048 S Virginia St Reno, NV 89511 (Map).
 Their Website.

-Rates: $119 on Saturday night, but $59 per night on Sunday, Monday, and Tuesday nights.
-(As the race begins on Sunday, you will want a room there when you finish, which will be some time on Monday or Monday night / early Tuesday morning.)
+Rates: $159 on Friday (9/18) and Saturday (9/19) night, but $89 per night on Wednesday (9/16), Thursday (9/17), Sunday (9/20, and Monday (9/21) nights.
+(As the race begins on Saturday, you will want a room there when you finish, which will be some time on Sunday night / early Monday morning.)
 Plus 13.5% Washoe County room tax, plus $2 per night City of Reno fee, plus $15 per room Resort Fee which provides guests with both valet and self parking, in-room wireless internet, use of the fitness center, two bottles of spring water per day, extended checkout of 12pm, and boarding pass printing services.

-Our group cut-off date to access our rooming block is September 15, 2014.
-The special booking code, to access our block and special rate, is provided to all registered racers by email during the registration process.
+Our group cut-off date to access our rooming block is August 17, 2015.
+The special booking code, to access our block and special rate, is automatically provided to all registered racers by email at the conclusiong of the registration process.

 TOTEMS, NOT RACE NUMBERS: As always, we will continue with animal totems rather than numbers.
 Each racer may request, or will receive, an animal name that must be posted on all four sides of each vehicle.
 Animals are the theme—antelope, bear, cheetah, duck, etc. Be sure to memorize your totem; this is how you and your crew will identify yourselves to time stations and race officials.
 Returning racers will have the same totems as before.
 New riders may request a specific animal totem when they submit their entry form, however only Chris Kostman can officially assign animal totems, following a special ritual ablution and spiritual practice.
 Totems, whether nickname, mascot, alter ego, second identity, or spirit guide, are permanent and non-transferable.

 OFFICIAL FINISHER'S DISTINCTION: To finish The 508 is a noted accomplishment in the world of ultra endurance sports.
-The time limit is 48 hours for solo entrants and 46 hours for teams.
+The time limit is 50 hours for solo randonneurs, 48 hours for solo entrants, and 46.5 hours for teams.

 AWARDS: All solo and team OFFICIAL FINISHERS will receive a finisher’s medal at the finish line.
 They will also receive an OFFICIAL FINISHER'S jersey, produced by PACE Sportswear, at the finish line.
 To see the 508 T-shirt designs from 1990 through 2000, plus RAAM T-shirts from 1982 through 1998, click here.

-PERMITS: This event is held under special use permits from the TBA, and is overseen by the TBA.
+PERMITS: This event is held under special use permits from the Nevada Department of Transporttion, and is overseen by the Sheriff's office for each of the six counties through which the event passes.
 (If one of these agencies won’t issue us a permit, this race could be cancelled.
 Please keep that in mind!)

 OFFICIAL CHARITIES: The official charities of The Silver State 508 are the Challenged Athletes Foundation (CAF) and Major Taylor Association.
 Additionally, AdventureCORPS is a member of 1% For The Planet and the Conservation Alliance.
 One of the goals of the race is to raise funds for, and awareness of, these organizations.